 Re-enactments give us a picture of daily life and clothing of that period.
 Members of Company G, 2nd Georgia Infantry, the Columbus Guards and the West Point Living History group participate in this manner.

-Contact, Directions and Website
+Contact, Address, Directions and Website

 American Eagle and Flag